 With the exception of heavy industrial businesses and other intensive users, energy is not typically considered to be a core element of a company’s strategy, despite energy bills representing a significant cost line.
 With this, many companies are not conducting the necessary risk analysis and resilience planning to understand how external factors could impact their business and financial bottom line.

-Whilst this behaviour is understandable, it is a mistake.
+Whilst this behavior is understandable, it is a mistake.
 Energy costs over time are unpredictable.
 A falling trend in energy cost—even over a couple of years—by no means guarantees that prices will continue to fall in the future.
 What’s more, when a quiet period for wholesale energy markets comes to an end, it usually ends with a bang!

 Wholesale gas prices have risen by an average of 250% across the world since January 2021.
 Many countries have seen drastic and record-breaking increases in wholesale energy costs and are desperately competing for supplies, putting intense pressure on the global energy market due to stiff competition.